I have to admit, when Tom first told me he had aphantasia and couldn’t visualize a horse, I was quite skeptical.

 I asked him questions about his experiences in school, with past relationships, with loss, and so much more.
 I was deeply curious.

-I even introduced the idea to family and friends to see if they could imagine things in their mind.
+I even introduced the idea to family and friends to see if they could visualize things in their mind.
 I would ask anyone willing to engage in the conversation, in a desperate attempt to piece together this giant mystery that is aphantasia.

 Like Tom, the conversation would always start with: Think of a Horse.